 Where did the binary companion go?
-See Fig.22.10 on p.575 for strange process that could explain it.
+See Fig.22.11 on p.588 for a possible and strange explanation.

-SS443-Some material being shot out in jets at 25% the speed of light!
-See Fig. 22.9.
+SS443-Some material being

+shot out in jets at 25% the speed of light!
+See Fig. 22.8.

 2. Millisecond pulsars-Periods ~ few x 0.001 sec.
 Spinning 100s of times per second!
 Found in globular clusters!
-(Fig. 22.11.
-Unexpected because pulsars should slow down and fade in millions of years, while all globular clusters are more than 10 billion years old!)
+(Fig. 22.9) Unexpected because pulsars should slow down and fade in millions of years, while all globular clusters are more than 10 billion years old!)
 So very old.

 Interpretation: Neutron star spun up by accretion from binary companion (closely related to x-ray bursters, which may be on their way to becoming millisecond pulsars).
 See Fig. 22.10.